estaf90/markdown-cv/index.md

 `01/19-09/19`
 __Combine AB__: *In-house projects*

-Pre-study projects for smaller companies, e.g. Lithium-Ion battery lifetime prediction for AiTree, data analysis for customer transactions and developing a dashboard to visualize data for Nimpos transaction systems.
+Pre-study projects, e.g. Lithium-Ion battery lifetime prediction for AiTree, data analysis for customer transactions and developing a dashboard to visualize data for Nimpos transaction systems.
 Node development and testing machine learning library in Sympathy for Data, which code base is written in Python.

 `09/16-12/17`
 __Combine AB__: *ML Engineer @ Volvo Cars*

-Continued working on the probabilistic model developed during the master thesis project.
-Extended the algorithm to handle both multivariate and mixed-variate data simultaneously.
-A trained mode featured the possibilities to marginal and conditional probabilities.
-Developed an object oriented Python based analysis framework.
+Continued working on the probabilistic model developed during the master thesis.
+Extended the algorithm to handl multivariate and mixed-variate data simultaneously.
+A trained mode featured possibilities to extract marginal and conditional probabilities.
+Developed object oriented Python based analysis framework.

 ## Education